 There’s never been a better time to explore things you always wanted to do.
 Even if you do take up work within your gap year, be nice to yourself.
 Spend time on yourself, and let it be the year you finally learn to swim, or dance or maybe just nap a little more.
 I’m sure there were many nights you didn’t sleep during undergrad, so catching up on sleep won’t hurt.

 4. Prepare for a Professional Program

-Although professional programs, such as medical school, law school or pharmacy school, are something that you might have prepared for during undergrad, applying to schools can still be difficult.
+Although professional programs, such as attending medical school, law school, pharmacy school or getting your online MBA in marketing, are something that you might have prepared for during undergrad, applying to schools can still be difficult.
 Often the undergrad courses for majors associated with these programs are rigorous, and it’s difficult to study for the MCAT/LSAT/ PCAT while balancing classes.